Hardship Supplement in Home Care

 Care recipients that received a home care package before 1 July 2014

 Home care recipients who began a home care package before 1 July 2014 are not eligible for the hardship supplement.
-Rather, these home care recipients are able to negotiate lower fees with their provider as set out in Section 60-2(2)(c) of the Aged Care (Transitional Provisions) Act 1997.
+Rather, these home care recipients are able to negotiate lower fees with their provider as set out in Paragraph 60-2(2)(c) of the Aged Care (Transitional Provisions) Act 1997.
 These provisions allow providers to consider the home care recipients’ other expenses such as high pharmaceutical bills, utilities and other living expenses when setting fees.

 Enquiries can be made to the DHS customer line on 1800 227 475.